-The new full spectrum MA series continuously collects aerosol particles on a filter and measures optical absorption at 5 wavelengths spanning UV - IR at up to a 1hz data rate.
-The spectrum measurement provides insight into the composition of light absorbing carbonaceous particles and helps to distinguish among the different optical signatures of various combustion sources such as diesel, biomass, and tobacco.
+The multi-wavelength MA series instruments continuously collect aerosol particles on a filter and measures optical absorption at 5 wavelengths spanning UV - IR at up to a 1hz data rate.
+The multi-wavelength measurement provides insight into the composition of light absorbing carbonaceous particles and helps to distinguish among the different optical signatures of various combustion sources such as diesel, biomass, and tobacco.
 The instruments support DualSpot® loading compensation method which corrects for the optical loading effect and provides additional information about aerosol optical properties.

 These new devices use a miniature tape transport mechanism and easy-to-exchange filter cartridge for the automatic advance of filter tape material, enabling unattended operation from multiple weeks to a year, depending on the model and environmental factors.
 This feature in the MA series allows for continuous monitoring in mobile or stationary installations without human intervention or frequent site visits.
 The tape advance system has been designed to be extremely fast with very little sampling downtime.